lasp/xmera/src/moduleTemplates/_doc.rst

 Usage of Template Folders
 -------------------------
-To use the C or C++ template module:
+To use the template module:

 - make a copy of this sub-folder
 - rename the sub-folder name